Aphilay/feedback-app/README.md

 # Python-feedback-app
-Python Flask Feedback app that sends data to Postgres database and emails user.
+Python Flask  app that allows the user to submit feedback with an email confirmation.

 # Quickstart
 Add your DATABASE URI in app.py and your mail params in send_mail.py